-Either book a table at the restaurant, sampling the grilled fish and rosé wine and hire the sun loungers on its terrace (from where you can slide into the water).
+Either book a table at the restaurant, sample the grilled fish and rosé wine, and hire the sun loungers on its terrace (from where you can slide into the water).
 Or take the public (and cheaper option) and continue around the side of the cliff and climb down onto the sand opposite.
 Perfect for adventurous bigger kids and mobile adults.

 How to get to Baie des Singes